 Factor Two: Less Outside Work

-When it’s cold out, many of the industries that create a lot of scrap slow down.
-There’s less construction, less home renovation, and less home maintenance (plumbing, electrician work, etc) work to go around.
+When it’s cold out, many industries that create a lot of scrap slow down.
+There’s less construction, less home renovation, and less home maintenance (plumbing, electrician work, etc,) work to go around.
 That means there’s just less scrap being generated for you to collect.